kozohosok/aws-api-request/README.md

 AWS credentials to be supplied by csv file (accessKeys.csv) or environment variable (AWS_ACCESS_KEYS).

-proxy credentials to be supplied (if any) by environment variable (HTTPS_PROXY_B64) with Base64 encoded.
+proxy credentials to be supplied, if any, by environment variable (HTTPS_PROXY_B64) with Base64 encoded.

 parameters:
 - region